A Fast Solver for Interpolating Stochastic Differential Equation Diffusion Models for Speech Restoration: Runge-Kutta ODE Solvers

 is the so-called fundamental solution of the homogeneous equation.
 As the linear term is exponentially weighted by $e^{-\int_{s}^{t}\gamma(\tau)\D \tau}$, we refer to this solver as \ac{erk}.
 We define the integral over the second term containing $\hat{s}_\theta$ in \eqref{eq:integralform} as the non-linear part.
 The non-linear part can be rewritten as

 In summary, we can write the solution

 which separates the solution into a linear and a non-linear part.
-Now, since the linear part $L(x_{\ti})$ is exactly integrated on \eqref{eq:linear}, it is left to integrate only the non-linear part.
-The DPM-Solver \cite{Lu2022DPMSolver}, abbreviated DPM-pS, is a solver that follows the scheme of separating the linear from the non-linear term, and has been proposed for unconditional diffusion models (meaning $y=0$) and has local truncation error of order $p$.
+Since the linear part $L(x_{\ti}, y, \ti, \timo)$ is exactly integrated in \eqref{eq:linear}, we are left with integrating the non-linear part \eqref{eq:nonlinear}.
+The DPM-Solver \cite{Lu2022DPMSolver}, abbreviated DPM-pS, is a solver that follows the scheme of separating the linear from the non-linear term, and has been proposed for unconditional diffusion processes (meaning $y=0$) and has local truncation error of order $p$.
 Briefly explained, DPM-pS proposes two ideas for how to integrate the non-linear part: 1) Taylor expand $\hat{s}_\theta$, and pull it out of the integral, and 2) simplify the integral of the remaining non-linear part with a substitution rule, which we will explain in more detail in the following.